jwhiteman/cryptopals/README.md

-# CryptoPals WIP
+# CryptoPals Challengs (Ruby) - WIP

-WIP
+WIP: currently on Set 5, problem 39.

 See https://cryptopals.com/ for details.

-Use this only to compare notes *after* you've completed each challenge.